DeveYassineBaghdadi/Android-Five-Stars-Dialog-Library/README.md

 * When the user tap OK or NEVER the dialog will not show again
 * When the user tap NOT NOW the access counter will be reset and the dialog will be shown again after the selected times.

-## Used by

-If you use my library, please tell me at angelo.gallarello [at] gmail [dot] com.
-So I can add your app here!

 ## License